iTwin/itwinjs-core/docs/learning/ui/framework/Dialogs.md

 * [Dialog]($ui-core) - Dialog React component with optional resizing and moving functionality.
 Supports modal and modeless dialogs and supports a button cluster in the lower-right.

-## Example Modal Dialog
+## Sample Modal Dialog

-The following example shows a modal dialog with OK/Cancel buttons.
+The following sample shows a modal dialog with OK/Cancel buttons.

 ### SampleModalDialog React component

-This example React component uses the [Dialog]($ui-core) component and sets up the buttons and necessary handlers to close the dialog properly.
+This sample React component uses the [Dialog]($ui-core) component and sets up the buttons and necessary handlers to close the dialog properly.

 ```tsx